quentinprieels/TFE25-462-rnfoc-ofdm/README.md

 * `examples`: Any example that shows how to use this OOT module goes here.
   Examples that are listed in CMake get installed into `share/rfnoc-ofdm/examples` within the installation prefix.
-The `ofdmlib`example folder contains an example Python script that shows how the [ofdm_frame](python/rfnoc_ofdm/ofdm_frame.py) class can be used to modulate, demodulate and simulate OFDM signals.
+The `python`example folder contains an example Python script that shows how the [ofdm_frame](python/rfnoc_ofdm/ofdm_frame.py) class can be used to modulate, demodulate and simulate OFDM signals.